zavolanlab/mirflowz/README.md

 _MIRFLOWZ_ is an open-source project which relies on community contributions.
 You are welcome to participate by submitting bug reports or feature requests, taking part in discussions, or proposing fixes and other code changes.
+Please refer to the [contributing guidelines](CONTRIBUTING.md) if you are interested in contribute.

 ## License